aws-samples/eks-workshop/content/beginner/115_sg-per-pod/50_deploy.md

 kubectl -n sg-per-pod rollout status deployment green-pod
 ```

-The container will try to connect to the database and will run `select * from welcome;` loop and output the result to _STDOUT_.
+The container will try to:

+* Connect to the database and will output the content of a table to _STDOUT_.
+* If the database failed, the error message will also be outputted to _STDOUT_.

 Let's verify the logs (use _CTRL+C_ to exit the log)